reductstore/reduct-cpp/docs/api_reference/ibucket.md

 });
 ```

-### List
+### List (Deprecated)

-`IClient::List`method returns a list of timestamps and sizes of records for some time interval:
+The `IClient::List`method returns a list of timestamps and sizes of records for some time interval:

 ```cpp
 auto now = IBucket::Time::clock::now();